operator-framework/operator-lifecycle-manager/Documentation/install/install.md

 # catalog_namespace is the namespace where the catalog operator will look for global catalogs.
 # entries in global catalogs can be resolved in any watched namespace
 catalog_namespace: local
+# operator_namespace is the namespace where the operator runs
+operator_namespace: local

 # OLM operator run configuration
 olm: